davidedmundson/kiot/README.md

 - Check the configuration examples above
 - Review the Home Assistant MQTT documentation
 - Examine system logs for error messages
+- Use helper scripts for automated dependency resolution

 ---